lonekorean/super-feed/README.md

 Feeds are added and kicked off by passing a `FeedModule` instance into `FeedCoordinator.StartFeedModule()`, like this:

-    FeedCoordinator.StartFeedModule(new TwitterFeedModule(80, "lonekorean"));
+    FeedCoordinator.StartFeedModule(new BloggerFeedModule(20, "codersblock"));

 If you are using SuperFeed in a web app, then the `Application_Start()` method of your `Global.asax.cs` is a good place for this.

-After that, you can retrieve your super feed by calling either `GetMergedFeed()` or `GetMergedAndBalancedFeed()`.
-The former gives you all your feeds merged together.
-The latter takes this one step further by "balancing" your super feed to curb the number of consecutive `FeedItems` from any single social media site.
-This is useful if, for example, you have many more tweets than anything else, but don't want your super feed to be dominated by tweets.
+After that, you can retrieve your super feed by calling `GetTopFeed()`.
+This takes all of your feeds, merges them together, thins things out by applying a weighting algorithm, and gives you the resulting list.
+The weighting algorithm does a couple of things behind the scenes, but the main goal is to favor diversity and freshness of `FeedItems`.

 Take a look at `SuperFeedConsole.Program.Main()` for sample code: https://github.com/lonekorean/super-feed/blob/master/SuperFeedConsole/Program.cs